 - Convert VHS to DVD

 People of all ages and skill levels can use our state-of-the-art software and equipment to create top quality products.
-Fusion is available to any guest with an active library card.
+Fusion is available to any customer with an active library card.
 Reservations are available in three-hour blocks.
 Contact our staff to reserve the whole lab, one or more computers, or a specific piece of equipment.

 Monday-Thursday, 9:30 a.m. - 8:30 p.m.